Arvind Panjabi – Senior Research Scientist

 Matt was born and raised in Salida, CO.
 Around age 10, at odds with his preferences, his family moved to the ‘dull’ plains of Northern Colorado.
 To Matt’s surprise, he fell in love with the endless roll and incredible diversity of the shortgrass prairies.
 He later spent some time in Pittsburgh, PA, working at the Carnegie Museum of Natural History, the American Bird Conservancy, and the Smithsonian Migratory Bird Center.
 He holds a Bachelor’s Degree in Wildlife Biology and a Master’s in Conservation Leadership, both received from Colorado State University.
 When not building automated radio telemetry stations, Matt enjoys mothing, photographing beetles, riding and fixing bicycles, turning over stones, and dragging his family outside at night to watch the International Space Station go by.

-Joe Pettit – Bird Conservancy of the Rockies, Development Director
+Joe Pettit – Development Director

 Joe is a development professional with experience spanning performing arts, conservation, climate change, foreign policy, political campaigns and urban horticulture.
 He grew up in eastern Nebraska and earned a Bachelor of Arts Degree in English from the University of Nebraska-Omaha.
 When not working, he can be found gardening, cycling, cooking, and, of course, birding.